An $18,000 biopsy? Paying cash might have been cheaper than using her insurance

 She was 35, the same age her mother had been when she received a breast cancer diagnosis in 1997.
 The disease eventually killed Yuengling's mom in 2017.

-"It was the hardest experience, seeing her suffer," said Yuengling, who lives in Conway, South Carolina.
+"It was the hardest experience, seeing her suffer," said Yuengling, who lives in Conway, SC.

 After a mammogram confirmed the lump needed further investigation, Yuengling scheduled a breast biopsy for Valentine's Day this year at Grand Strand Medical Center in Myrtle Beach.